Mostly cloudy throughout the day.

 Sequins, boas and a rainbow of talent mark LGBTQ variety show Peacock in the Park's takeover of Washington Park.

-Spanning two weeks every January, the Fertile Ground Festival is where you go to see Portland's newest performance works first.
+Returning every January, Fertile Ground Festival is where to see Portland's newest performance works first.